hmrc/ReactiveMongo/SslAndX509IntegrationTests.md

 #### Step 4 - Launch MongoDB

-In a seperate terminal window, launch `MongoDB` with the following command:
+In a separate terminal window, launch `MongoDB` with the following command:

 ```sh
 mongod --config mongodb-ssl.conf
 ```

-and finally to make sure that MongoDB has launched, in a seperate window, tail the logs: `tail -f ~/.mongossl/log/mongo.log`.
+and finally to make sure that MongoDB has launched, in a separate window, tail the logs: `tail -f ~/.mongossl/log/mongo.log`.
 If all goes well, you should see logs similar to this:

 ```sh
 2017-11-14T13:54:51.537+0000 I CONTROL  [initandlisten] MongoDB starting : pid=10439 port=27017 dbpath=/Users/bob/.mongossl/data 64-bit host=Bobs-MacBook-Pro.local